-Although Windows does not provide any native tools/functionality to read ADS, MS do provide a very basic optional command-line tool to do so called STREAMS.EXE.
+Although Windows does not provide any native tools/functionality to read ADS, Microsoft do provide a very basic optional command-line tool to do so called STREAMS.EXE.
 There are also some third-party programmers who have created software to read ADS contents.
-Other programs like the commercial version of HashOnClick from the suite of OnClick Utilities developed by 2BrightSparks Pte.
+Other programs like HashOnClick from the suite of freeware OnClick Utilities developed by 2BrightSparks Pte.
 Ltd., has the function to read and calculate the hash values of alternate data streams in files.

 In order to be compatible with HFS, Windows introduced alternate data streams in NTFS to store additional information for folders and files.
 ADS can be used to store non-critical information associated with a file that is often accessed using the right-click command.
 Some additional uses of ADS are the ability to:

 Several applications also use ADS to store information.
 For example, in Internet Explorer, zone information called the Zone.Identifier is automatically added to downloaded files from the Internet.
 Internet Explorer also uses an alternate data stream to save website icons to web links that have been added as Favorites.